 default-comparator(see below), then the result is the result of that comparison.
 Otherwise, the cdrs are compared using

-These comparators compare vectors and bytevectors by comparing their lengths.
+These comparators compare vectors and bytevectors by first comparing their lengths.
 A shorter argument is always less than a longer one.
 If the lengths are equal, then each element is compared in turn using

 default-comparator (see below) until a pair of unequal elements is found, in which case the result is the result of that comparison.
 If all elements are equal, the arguments are equal.